aborov/cinematch/README.md

 ## Installation

 Cinematch uses TMDB API to fetch content data, so launching the app requires setting up API key as `THEMOVIEDB_KEY` in the environment variables.
-For details on TMDB API go to https://developer.themoviedb.org/docs/getting-started
+[Details on TMDB API](https://developer.themoviedb.org/docs/getting-started)

 1. Clone the repository:
 ```bash